1981 US Open – Women's singles

 Tracy Austin defeated Martina Navratilova in the final, 1–6, 7–6(7–4), 7–6(7–1) to win the women's singles tennis title at the 1981 US Open.
-It was her second US Open title.
+It was her second US Open title and second and last major singles title.

 Chris Evert was the defending champion, but lost in the semifinals to Navratilova.
 The loss ended Evert's streak of six consecutive US Open finals.

 Seeds

 The seeded players are listed below.
 Tracy Austin is the champion; others show the round in which they were eliminated.